Inge-mark/pbxis-ws/README.md

 `POST /originate/<src>/<dest>`

-**Parameter:** `callerId`
+**Parameters:** `callerId`, `variables`

 Place a call to the `dest` phone number, patching it through to `src`, a local extension number.
 Optionally use the provided `callerId` to present the call to the remote party.
+If the `variables` parameter is provided, its value must be a JSON object with string-typed keys and values.
+The object will be used as the value of the `variables` property on the underlying Originate action.

 **JSON response:** action ID, a simple string.
 This ID may occur in a later `originateFailed` event.
 If originating succeeds, it won't be needed.